AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 | `mod_macro` | [https://httpd.apache.org/docs/2.4/mod/mod_macro.html](https://httpd.apache.org/docs/2.4/mod/mod_macro.html) |

 Customers cannot add arbitrary modules, however additional modules may be considered for inclusion in the future.
-Customers can find the list of directives available for a given Dispatcher version by executing validator’s allowlist command in the SDK.
+Customers can find the list of directives available for a given Dispatcher version by executing validator's allowlist command in the SDK.

-The directives allowed in Apache configuration files can be listed by running the validator’s allowlist command:
+The directives allowed in Apache configuration files can be listed by running the validator's allowlist command:

 ```